nasa/fprime/Gds/docs/README.md

 self.__prop['types']['pkt_id'] | Unkown
 self.__prop['types']['key_val'] | unknown

-It is important to note that the default value of all of these fprime fields is U32, which is the behavior when none of these compile time flags are set in any CMakeLists.txt fields.
+It is important to note that the default value of all of these fprime fields is U32, which is the behavior when none of these compile time flags are changed in the `FpConfig.hpp` file.